 can be seen as an exhortation to start a fire and so take the first step towards bringing the much vaster fire – the sun or Christ – into her life.
 This will be done by kindness, literally striking another match (a love match of sorts) with the vagabond.

 The advice to ‘forget the dead you’ve left’ can also be interpreted in a religious way.
 It is similar to Christ’s exhortation to ‘let the dead bury the dead’ (Matt 8.22; Luke 9.60) – perhaps meaning that to prosper spiritually one needs to engage with the living.
-The ‘dead’ to be forgotten might be the woman as she envisages herself following her suicide, or perhaps the saints she imagined failing to notice her in heaven.
-By focusing on life these images needn’t haunt her anymore.
+The ‘dead’ to be forgotten are her past moral failings.

 Religious imagery is also present in the expression ‘something calls for you’ in that ‘calls for’ has a religious air.
 This is perhaps because it reminds us of ‘vocation’ in its original sense.
 In this sense, by heeding the call to act selflessly for the sake of others, the woman would be beginning a process of spiritual renewal.